ngendy/CourseProject/CodeBook.md

 std(): Standard deviation
 meanFreq(): Weighted average of the frequency components to obtain a mean frequency

 Accordingly, the columns of the data set were named based on the features and values.
+The variable names were all modified to meet the tidy data requirements.

 The data set is grouped by the following columns:

+## Factor Columns:
-## Factor Columns:* subject - The ID of the test subject.
+* subject - The ID of the test subject.
 Has values from 1-30
 * activity - The type of activity performed when the corresponding measurements were taken.
 Has the following labels:
 • WALKING: subject was walking during the test
 • WALKING_UPSTAIRS: subject was walking up a staircase during the test